-1. Are there researchers engaged in planetary health research and healthcare sustainability research at your medical school?
-Yes, there are faculty members at the medical school who have a primary research focus in planetary health or healthcare sustainability.
-Yes, there are individual faculty members at the medical school who are conducting research related to planetary health or healthcare sustainability, but it is not their primary research focus.
-There are planetary health and/or healthcare sustainability researchers at the institution, but none associated with the medical school.
-No, there are no planetary health and/or healthcare sustainability researchers at the institution or medical school at this time.
+2.1.
+Are there researchers engaged in planetary health research and healthcare sustainability research at your medical school?

+- 3 Yes, there are faculty members at the medical school who have a primary research focus in planetary health or healthcare sustainability. - 2 Yes, there are individual faculty members at the medical school who are conducting research related to planetary health or healthcare sustainability, but it is not their primary research focus. - 1 There are planetary health and/or healthcare sustainability researchers at the institution, but none associated with the medical school. - 0 No, there are no planetary health and/or healthcare sustainability researchers at the institution or medical school at this time.

 Score explanation: There are several AMS-affiliated investigators with a primary research focus in planetary health, specifically the human health consequences of environmental/occupational toxin exposures and reducing hospital waste.
-Dr. Kim Boekelheide and Dr. Agnes B. Kane are both Professors of Pathology and Laboratory medicine and Brown and focus on environmental exposures.
+Many faculty in Pathology and Laboratory Medicine at Brown focus on environmental exposures, including Dr. Jeff Bailey.
 Dr. David A. Savitz, Professor of Epidemiology with joint appointments in OB/GYN and Pediatrics at AMS, conducts research on the health effects of environmental agents on reproductive health outcomes.
-In addition, Dr. Katelyn Moretti and Dr. Kyle Denison Martin, both Assistant Professors of Emergency Medicine are working with several medical students to reduce waste in the ED at Miriam Hospital and Kent Hospital.
+In addition, Dr. Katelvn Moretti and Dr. Kyle Denison Martin, both Assistant Professors of Emergency Medicine are working with several medical students to reduce waste in the ED at Miriam Hospital and Kent Hospital.
+Dr. Allan Just, who recently joined the School of Public Health, studies the effects of air pollution on human health.
+This is not a comprehensive listing of all faculty interested in this area, and there have been increasing numbers of professors interested in this area.
 In May 2022, AMS introduced the Ruth Sauber Medical Education Fund for Planetary health.
 This new initiative will allow third and fourth year medical students to pursue a gap year conducting research projects related to planetary health.
-To our knowledge, there are no AMS faculty with a primary research focus on healthcare sustainability.
-Although planetary health researchers exist at AMS, it is important to acknowledge that they make up a very small percentage of Brown researchers.
+To our knowledge, there are no AMS faculty with a primary research focus on healthcare sustainability. although students have found increased interest among faculty for looking into this area.
 Additional research efforts should be focused on other topics including health consequences of extreme temperatures, vector-borne diseases, and air pollution.

-2. Is there a dedicated department or institute for interdisciplinary planetary health research at your institution?
-There is at least one dedicated department or institute for interdisciplinary planetary health research.
-There is not currently a department or institute for interdisciplinary planetary health research, but there are plans to open one in the next 3 years.
+2.2.
+Is there a dedicated department or institute for interdisciplinary planetary health research at your institution?

+3 There is at least one dedicated department or institute for interdisciplinary planetary health research.

-- There is an Occupational and Environmental Health department, but no interdisciplinary department or institute for planetary health research. - There is no dedicated department or institute.
+2 There is not currently a department or institute for interdisciplinary planetary health research, but there are plans to open one in the next 3 years.
+1 There is an Occupational and Environmental Health department , but no interdisciplinary department or institute for planetary health research.
+0 There is no dedicated department or institute.